vannyle/1163991-cat-energy-19/Readme.md

 ### [Demo](https://vannyle.github.io/cat-energy/)

 The project was built with HTML, CSS, Javascript, NPM, Gulp.
-Also, This project used the BEM approach to naming CSS components and classes.
+Also, This project used the approach Mobile First to make responsive design and the BEM approach to naming CSS components and classes.

 ---
 * Student: [Vanny Le](https://up.htmlacademy.ru/adaptive/19/user/1163991).